B.A. Degree in Psychology

 In 2015, Rebecca was offered a rare opportunity to complete a three year apprenticeship program to become a Qualified Guide Dog Mobility Instructor (GDMI) at Guide Dogs for the Blind.
 A GDMI trains guide dogs for people who are blind or visually impaired, matches trained guide dogs with clients, conducts client training, and offers follow up services for clients throughout the United States and Canada.

 In 2019, Rebecca decided to move back to the east coast to be closer to friends and family.
 She moved to Charlotte, North Carolina and started Love in the Lead Canine Training, LLC.
 Rebecca continues to train and place guide dogs for various east coast based schools, and is training and placing other types of service dogs including mobility assistance, seizure response, and psychiatric service dogs.
+In 2020 she founded Healing Canines, Inc. in an effort to provide service dogs free of charge to residents of North & South Carolina.

 Situated on almost 4 acres, our home facility offers a peaceful, safe training environment.
 One of the unique aspects of our program is the type of environment that we provide the dogs during their training.
 Instead of a noisy and stressful kennel environment, the dogs stay in a quiet, tranquil home environment.